Marketing is one of the most fundamental concepts in business and understanding the basics gives you a greater chance to be successful.

 A great example of a product in the decline phase is movie discs.
 It’s incredibly easy and convenient to purchase a movie online with a streaming service such as Netflix or Amazon.
 The need for discs is declining and thus why you see low prices and no advertisements for them.

-Products Are Complex
+Products are Complex

-Now you understand what a product is and how to manage it.
-As I mentioned before, a product is much deeper than it would initially seem.
 In order for a business to be successful, it must understand how to make a value-creating product and learn how to manage the marketing efforts based on the stage of the life-cycle.

 How much would you be willing to pay for a bottle of water? $1, $3, $10?
 In a convenience store, you can buy Ice Mountain water for $1 or Fiji water for $3, which one do you buy?
 In a broad sense, you are getting the same thing, a bottle of drinking water.